 Discuss prostate cancer testing with your doctor

 Medical authorities do not recommend that all men should be tested for prostate cancer.
 In fact, most authorities suggest that men should make their own choice about whether or not to be screened.

 Some men prefer to have a test anyway, to reassure themselves.
-One approach now recommended by the Urological Society of Australia and New Zealand is to have a single test at age 40 years.
-The results of the test could give an indication of risk from prostate cancer over the following 15 to 20 years.
+One approach now recommended by the Urological Society of Australia and New Zealand is to have a single PSA test at age 40.
+The results of the test might give an indication of risk from prostate cancer over the following 15 to 20 years.

 Men with a family history of prostate cancer (a father or brother diagnosed at an early age) or men who have previously had an elevated test result are at higher risk and may also consider a test.
 Ultimately, it is a decision only you can make.